 The Fund generally pays redemption proceeds in cash.
-However, the Fund reserves the right to pay redemption proceeds to you in whole or in part by a distribution of securities from the Fund's portfolio with a market value equal to the redemption price (a "redemption in-kind").
+However, the Fund reserves the right to pay all or part of a shareholder's redemption proceeds in portfolio securities with a market value equal to the redemption price (a "redemption in-kind").
 It is not expected that the Fund would do so except during unusual market conditions.
 If the Fund pays your redemption proceeds by a distribution of securities, you could incur brokerage or other charges in converting the securities to cash and will bear any market risks associated with such securities until they are converted into cash.
 A redemption in-kind is treated as a taxable transaction and a sale of the redeemed shares, generally resulting in capital gain or loss to you, subject to certain loss limitation rules.